PERSONNEL REGULATIONS AND REFERENCES

 However, beyond these two actions there are practical limitations on the authority of the Personnel Director.
 On one hand, the hearing of the Director is, of necessity, limited duration.
 On the other hand, the evaluation covers a period of from several months to a year, and is intended to reflect the employee's performance in a day-to-day operation with which the Director is unfamiliar, and may cover technical areas where the Director also has little or no expertise.
 It appears that the practical effects of these limitations are:

-that the Director should not superimpose or substitute his/her thoughts based on the hearing in the evaluation of the employee's performance.
+a. that the Director should not superimpose or substitute his/her thoughts based on the hearing in the evaluation of the employee's performance.
 It does seem reasonable that, where phrases are inappropriate, misleading, or nonessential, the Director has the authority to strike those phrases;

-that the Director can assign an overall rating of "satisfactory," but not any higher possible overall rating.
+b. that the Director can assign an overall rating of "satisfactory," but not any higher possible overall rating.
 (A satisfactory overall rating would make the individual eligible for any step increase that would result from the evaluation.)

 Approved by the Civil Service Commission 7/24/91